slviajero/tinybasic/README.md

 DWRITE, DREAD, AWRITE, AREAD, PINM, and DELAY are the Arduino I/O functions.

 POKE is added to access the basic memory.
 Like for peek, negative values access the EEPROM.

+SET is a general command changing internal interpreter settings: set -1 sets a program saved in EEPROM to autorun on Arduino, set 1 sets the program back to normal mode, set 0 removes the program flag and makes it unloadable.

 Target machines and compilation: